-- Surya Homestay: I cannot speak more highly of this accommodation option in Balian Beach.
-For only $18 per night for a double room, you’ll also receive an amazing breakfast and it includes Wi-Fi.
+I stayed at Surya Homestay in Balian Beach and I cannot speak more highly of this place.
+It’s close to the beach and the hosts are incredibly friendly.
+For only $18 per night for a double room, you’ll also receive an amazing breakfast and it also includes Wi-Fi.

 Balian Beach – The final destination of my Bali road trip

 I spent 2 months in Indonesia.
-My first stop was Sumba Island (yes, you probably have never heard of it and not many people have so check out this post to find out more), then Flores and I made my way overland back to Bali.
+My first stop was Sumba Island, then Flores, and I made my way overland back to Bali.

 - What to expect: A black sand beach with a few surfers and a relaxed atmosphere.
 Not much of a party scene or activities for children, but it’s a great place to relax.